heutelbeck/sapl-policy-engine/sapl-documentation/6_5_Django.md

 register_provider(DjangoQueryRewritingProvider())
 ```

 See [Query Rewriting](../6_12_QueryRewriting/) for the obligation format and the shared semantics.
-Two Django-specific points: the integration applies an obligation only to queries whose model actually has the referenced columns, so unrelated models pass through unchanged; and the `columns` projection uses `.only()`, which defers fields rather than blocking them, so pair it with content filtering when you need hard column-level security.
+Two Django-specific points.
+The integration applies an obligation only to queries whose model actually has the referenced columns, so unrelated models pass through unchanged.
+The `columns` projection uses `.only()`, which defers fields rather than blocking them, so pair it with content filtering when you need hard column-level security.
 Raw SQL and direct cursor access are not covered.

 ### Streaming Authorization